informalsystems/hermes/guide/src/templates/help_templates/tx/chan-open-init.md

 OPTIONS:
         --connection-hops <CONNECTION_HOPS>
-            A list of identifiers of the intermediate connections between a source and destination chain for a multi-hop channel, separated by slashes, e.g, 'connection-1/connection-0' (optional)
+            A list of identifiers of the intermediate connections between a destination and a source chain for a multi-hop channel, separated by slashes, e.g, 'connection-1/connection-0' (optional)